boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.9.4 =
+* Fixed bug that caused post global variables to be improperly set after use of the widget, which interfered with template generation in certain cases.

 = 1.9.3 =
 * Fixed security issue that made it possible to edit certain Docs without proper permissions.
 Thanks to Ewoud Vlasselaer, Eric Schayes, and Nabeel Ahmed for discovering and privately reporting this issue.
 * Fixed bug in Edit Lock functionality that caused locks to be removed improperly on certain link clicks.